Dobiasd/articles/refactoring_-_an_example_using_kotlin.md

 because it will enable us to implement new functionality much faster and with fewer bugs.

 This article will depict the process of applying multiple small refactorings to some exemplary piece of code to end up with a much more maintainable design.
-While doing so, the code will not break, but its intended behavior will be preserved in between the steps (heavily inspired by Martin Fowler).
+While doing so, the code will not break, but its intended behavior will be preserved in between the steps.
+(This article is heavily inspired by Martin Fowler.
+Also many thanks to @bzikarsky reviewing this article, but also for constantly helping me learn in general.)

 OK, let's dive in.
 A part of the order system of a pizza delivery looks as follows: